What Materials Are My Walls Made Of? - Surewise

 Home insurance offers two types of insurance, Building and Contents.
 Building insurance covers the structure of your home, for example, the exterior walls, and not the belongings inside.
-It has to cover rebuild costs should a disaster of some kind cause significant damage, either to one section of your home, or, at worst, the entire building.
+It has to cover rebuild costs should a disaster of some kind cause significant damage, either to one section of your home or, at worst, the entire building.
 Contents Insurance extends to the valuable possessions contained within the home.
 You can opt for both types of cover within a combined policy.
 For Building Insurance, to accurately calculate rebuild costs, insurers need important details, including the materials with which the exterior walls are constructed.

-Not only do the materials used dictate the cost of rebuilding your home (stone masonry is more expensive than prefab material), they also indicate the risk of potential damage.
+Not only do the materials used dictate the cost of rebuilding your home (stone masonry is more expensive than prefab material), but they also indicate the risk of potential damage.
 For example, a solid brick home will sustain less damage during a fire than a timber home.
 Furthermore, materials add to the value of your home, for example, a stone or brick home is worth more than one with some other material, like vinyl or brick veneer.

 Let’s have a quick look at the different materials used to construct exterior walls, and how they affect home insurance.